Enter one of the finest Neolithic buildings in north-west Europe, a masterpiece of ancient engineering.

 This chambered tomb, which sits on a platform encircled by a ditch, is a monument to the skill and beliefs of Orkney's people some 5,000 years ago.
 If you visit in midwinter and the skies are clear you can witness the central chamber illuminated by a shaft of light from the setting sun.

 Maeshowe's unique story continued when it was broken into about 1,000 years ago by Norsemen.
 They left their mark in the astonishing runic graffiti, alongside the stunning 'Maeshowe Lion' carving.
-Access by guided tour only, with timed ticketing.
+Access by guided tour only, starting and finishing at the Visitor Centre in Stenness, with timed ticketing.